microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

         )
     )

-//activating inactive relationship in the datamodel by using USERELATIONSHIP DAX function
+// Use the USERELATIONSHIP DAX function to activate an inactive relationship in the data model.
 VAR _wincountbyblack =
     CALCULATE (
         COUNTROWS (